AllenFang/react-bootstrap-dropdown/README.md

 ```
 the react-bootstrap-dropdown.min.js file you can find in the dist folder

 After import reactbsDropdown, use it in your react app

+You can find more detail example code in example folder

 ```
 // a callback function will be called if dropdown item select